-The Company is subject to the informational requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and in accordance therewith files reports, proxy statements and other information with the Securities and Exchange Commission (the "Commission").
+The Company is subject to the informational requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and in accordance therewith files reports, proxy statements and other information with the Securities and Exchange Commission.
 Such reports, proxy statements and other information filed by the Company can be inspected and copied at the public reference facilities maintained by the Commission at 450 Fifth Street, N.W., Washington, D.C.
 20549, and at the following Regional Offices of the Commission: New York Regional Office, Seven World Trade Center, Suite 1300, New York, New York 10048; and Chicago Regional Office, Northwestern Atrium Center, 500 West Madison Street, Suite 1400, Chicago, Illinois 60661-2511.
 Copies of such material can be obtained from the Public Reference Section of the Commission at 450 Fifth Street, N.W., Washington, D.C.
 20549 at prescribed rates.
-The Commission also maintains a Web site that contains reports, proxy and information regarding the Company at (http://www.sec.gov).

-The Company's Common Stock is listed on the Nasdaq National Market and reports and other information concerning the Company can be inspected at the National Association of Securities Dealers, 1735 K Street, N.W., 4th Floor, Washington, D.C.
+The Company's Securities are listed on the Nasdaq National Market and reports and other information concerning the Company can be inspected at the National Association of Securities Dealers, 1735 K Street, N.W., 4th Floor, Washington, D.C.
 20006-1506.

-The Company has filed with the Commission a Registration Statement on Form S-3 (referred to herein together with all amendments and exhibits as the "Registration Statement") under the Securities Act, with respect to the shares of Common Stock offered hereby.
-This Prospectus does not contain all of the information set forth in the Registration Statement and the exhibits and schedules thereto, certain parts of which are omitted in accordance with the rules and regulations of the Commission.
+The Company has filed with the Commission a Registration Statement on Form S-3 (the "Registration Statement") under the Securities Act, with respect to the shares of Common Stock offered hereby.
+This Prospectus does not contain all of the information set forth in the Registration Statement and the exhibits and schedules thereto.
 For further information with respect to the Company and the shares of Common Stock offered hereby, reference is hereby made to the Registration Statement, exhibits and schedules.

-The following trademarks and service marks appear in or are incorporated by reference into,this Prospectus: ADAGEN(R) and ONCASPAR(R) are registered trademarks of the Company; PEGNOLOGY(R) is a registered service mark of the Company; SCA(R) is a registered trademark of Enzon Labs Inc., a wholly-owned subsidiary of the Company; Intron A(R) is a registered trademark of Schering Corporation.
+The following trademarks and service marks appear in this Prospectus: ADAGEN(R) and ONCASPAR(R) are registered trademarks of the Company; PEGNOLOGY(R) is a registered service mark of the Company; SCA(R) is a registered trademark of Enzon Labs Inc., a wholly-owned subsidiary of the Company; Intron A(R) is a registered trademark of Schering Corporation.